android/architecture-samples/README.md

 * Whether you need to support multiple platforms
 * Your preference for the compactness of your codebase

-For more information on choosing and comparing samples, see the following pages.
+For more information on choosing and comparing samples, see the following pages:
 * [Samples at a glance](https://github.com/googlesamples/android-architecture/wiki/Samples-at-a-glance)
 * [How to compare samples](https://github.com/googlesamples/android-architecture/wiki/How-to-compare-samples)

 ## Open a sample in Android Studio

 To open one of the samples in Android Studio, begin by checking out one of the sample branches, and then open the `todoapp/` directory in Android Studio.
-The following series of steps illustrate how to open the TODO-MVP sample.
+The following series of steps illustrate how to open the [todo-mvp](https://github.com/googlesamples/android-architecture/tree/todo-mvp) sample.

-**Note:** The master branch won't compile.
+**Note:** The master branch does not compile.

 Clone the repository: